 - Remove the turkey from the fridge and add two cups of water to the bottom of the roasting pan.
 Put the lid back on the pan.

-- Place the turkey in the preheated oven for 4 1/2 hours.
+- Bake the turkey for 4 1/2 hours.

-- Turn down the oven to 225 degrees and baste the turkey.
+- Turn the oven down to 225 degrees and baste the turkey.

 - Continue baking the turkey for 2 more hours or until it's cooked through, basting every hour until it's done.